Murders of Bibaa Henry and Nicole Smallman: Murders

-Bibaa, Nicole, and friends had been celebrating Henry's birthday by hosting a picnic in Fryent Country Park on the evening of 5 June 2020.
+Bibaa, Nicole, and friends had been celebrating Bibaa's birthday by hosting a picnic in Fryent Country Park on the evening of 5 June 2020.
 CCTV footage captured the sisters making their way to the birthday picnic, held locally due to COVID-19 lockdown restrictions in the United Kingdom.
 After guests had left the celebration, the two sisters remained in the park.
 Nicole sent her boyfriend a text message at 1:05 a.m., informing him that she and Bibaa were dancing in a field, and photographs from a mobile phone recovered at the scene, taken around 1:15 a.m., showed Bibaa and Nicole playing with fairy lights.
 The sisters were murdered before 2:30 a.m., when phone calls from relatives and friends went unanswered.

 Family and friends reported the sisters missing on the evening of 6 June and were advised policemen would deploy resources to conduct enquiries into their whereabouts, but they failed to do so.
 Nicole’s boyfriend, Adam Stone, his parents, and a friend of Bibaa went looking for the sisters on 7 June in Fryent Country Park, finding their sunglasses and a bloodied knife.
 Stone discovered their bodies shortly after under a treeline and called police.
 Bibaa had eight stab wounds, while Nicole was stabbed around 28 times.